Arborists across Queensland

 How much does tree removal cost in Queensland? +

-A small tree under 5 metres usually costs $300 to $800 to remove, a medium tree of 5 to 12 metres runs $800 to $2,500, and a large mature gum over 12 metres can reach $2,500 to $6,000 or more.
-Stump grinding is charged separately, from about $80 for a small stump up to $600 for a large one.
-Prices climb where access is tight, powerlines are close, or a crane or elevated work platform is needed.
-Regional and remote jobs also carry a travel loading for the crew and chipper.
+A small tree under 5 metres usually costs $300 to $800 to remove, a medium tree of 5 to 12 metres runs $800 to $2,500, and a large mature gum over 12 metres can reach $6,000 or beyond from a $2,500 starting point.
+Grinding the stump is billed apart from that, running from about $80 on a small one to $600 on a large one.
+Prices climb where access is tight, powerlines are close, or the job calls for a crane or elevated platform.
+Regional and remote work carries a travel loading for the crew and chipper on top.

 What qualifications should a Queensland arborist hold? +